 The Cohen Career Center regularly evaluates its online resources for usefulness and usability for our constituents.
 If you would like for your organization’s link to be considered for inclusion on our website, please read our policy below to determine if your website meets our criteria.
-If you feel your website complies with our guidelines, please complete the necessary Tribe Responses Form.
+If you feel your website complies with our guidelines, please complete the necessary form.
 At that point, it will be considered for inclusion.
 The final decision is made by a committee that meets quarterly for the purpose of evaluating online resources.
 You will be notified of our decision at that time.
 Thank you for your interest.

 The Cohen Career Center collects and/or provides access to materials that meet the needs of our constituents.
 A resource should fall within the career planning and job search topics and fill a need not adequately covered by other resources.